Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

-Let $Z\subset Y$ be a strongly transverse subscheme of an expansion of $X$ along $D$ over a point.
+Let ${\mathcal Z}\subset \mathcal Y$ be an algebraically transverse subscheme of an expansion of $X$ along $D$, defined over a point.
 This point is equipped with a logarithmic structure pulled back from $\mathsf{Exp}(X|D)$.
+It has characteristic monoid $P$.
+After pulling back the family to a standard logarithmic point via a sharp map $P\to \NN$, we obtain a $1$-complex $\mathbb G_{\mathcal Z}$ embedded in $\Sigma_X$.
+We want to bound the combinatorial possibilities for these $1$-complexes.
+The first step is to observe that $1$-complexes coming from such ${\mathcal Z}\subset\mathcal Y$ can be decorated with additional information.

+First, decorate each vertex vertex $v$ with the homology class of the associated subscheme $Z_v$ in the homology of $X$.
+To be precise, we note that there is a proper cycle $Z_v$ in the component dual to $v$.
+Its pushforward in $X$ defines a class in $H_2(X)$.
+Denote this homology class at a vertex $v$ by $\beta_v$.
+In particular, note that vertices such that the subscheme $Z_v$ lies entirely in fiber of the projection $\mathcal Y\to X$ are decorated with $0$.

-It has a monoid $P$.
-After pulling back the family to a standard logarithmic point via a map $P\to \NN$, we obtain a $1$-complex $\mathbf G_Z$ embedded in $\Sigma_X$.
-Let $v$ be a vertex of $\mathbf G_Z$ and $e$ an edge incident to $v$.
-The edge $e$ is dual to a codimension $1$ stratum of $Y$.
-The intersection of $Z$ with this stratum is a zero dimensional subscheme in this component.
+Next, let $v$ be a vertex of $\mathbb G_{\mathcal Z}$ and $e$ an edge or ray incident to $v$.
+Note that $e$ is dual to a codimension $1$ stratum of $\mathcal Y$.
+The intersection of ${\mathcal Z}$ with this stratum is a zero dimensional subscheme.
 Define $w_e$ to be the length of this subscheme.
-Since the subschemes on either side of a double divisor share the same intersection, the number $w_e$ depends only on $e$ and not on $v$.
-Decorate the vertex $v$ with the homology class of the subscheme $Z_v$ in the homology of $X$ under the pushforward $H_2(Y)\to H_2(X)$.
+Since the subschemes on either side of a double divisor $\mathcal S$ share the same intersection with $\mathcal S$, if $e$ is an edge rather than a ray, the number $w_e$ depends only on $e$ and not on $v$.
+Range over all $v$ to determine decorations for all edges and rays in $\mathbb G_{\mathcal Z}$.

 As discussed previously, $\Sigma_X$ can be embedded as a subcomplex of $\RR_{\geq 0}^k$ -- the latter with its standard cone structure -- for $k$ equal to the number of irreducible components in $D$.
-We obtain a $1$-complex with vertex and edge decorations in $\RR_{\geq 0}^k$.
-We refer to this object as an embedded tropical curve.
-We abuse notation slightly and continue to denote it by $\mathbf G_Z$.
+We obtain a $1$-complex with vertex and edge decorations in $\RR_{\geq 0}^k\subset \mathbb R^k$.
+We refer to this object as an \textit{embedded tropical curve}.
+We abuse notation slightly and continue to denote it by $\mathbb G_{\mathcal Z}$, even after adding the decorations.